 The radio is an FT-857d, the antenna a Buddipole, the batteries are the new A-123 technology.
 A two-pound A-123 gives me 100 watts on SSB for a couple of hours of chatting and listening.

 I don't run the trailer with the amp on it if band conditions are good.
 When I do, it gives me 10DB easily on SSB.
-I have a 100 A/H battery on the trailer with an ALS-500 amp.
-And I take a Buddipole mast with me to keep the rf away from my body.
+I have a 55 A/H battery on the trailer with an ALS-500 amp.
+And I take a Buddipole mast with me with a Buddipole on top to keep the rf away from my body.

 Model A Mobile: My 1931 Model A Ford is pretty much a stock machine.
 I restored it in